-Uncontrolled growth of abnormal cells in one or both lungs.
+Lung Cancer occurs after an uncontrolled growth of abnormal cells materializes in one or both lungs.

 Asbestos usage has gone down significantly, but not entirely.
 The EPA’s made steps towards eliminating the carcinogen, but there’s still a ways to go because the mineral is still found in various capacities.
 If you’ve worked or frequented these asbestos-products or occupations, it could be a good idea to pay a visit to your doctor, as early detection goes a long way.

 You don’t have to go through this alone.
 If you or a fellow veteran or loved one was diagnosed with mesothelioma or other asbestos-disease due to exposure during time of service, you could be entitled to compensation.
 Learn more about veteran benefits and other legal compensation options for veterans and their families.